CT075/fe8-archipelago/setup.md

 ## Connecting

-1. If the FE8 Client isn't running, you can open it either by opening the Archipelago launcher and selecting "FE8 Client" in the right column, or by dragging the patch file onto `ArchipelagoLauncher.exe` again.
+1. If the Bizhawk Client isn't running, you can open it either by opening the Archipelago launcher and selecting "Bizhawk Client" in the right column, or by dragging the patch file onto `ArchipelagoLauncher.exe` again.
 2. Ensure EmuHawk is running the patched ROM.
 3. In EmuHawk, go to `Tools > Lua Console`.
 This window must stay open while playing.
 4. In the Lua Console window, go to `Script > Open Script…`.
-5. Navigate to your Archipelago install folder and open `data/lua/connector_fe8.lua`.
+5. Navigate to your Archipelago install folder and open `data/lua/connector_bizhawk_generic.lua`.
 The Lua Console should indicate that it connected to the client.
 If the emulator is freezing every few seconds, that's expected; it's just searching for the client.
 It will resolve once the client is open and connected.
 If you're feeling adventurous in the future, you can drag the lua script directly onto the emulator screen to open it instead of manually opening the Lua Console window and finding the file.
 6. To connect the client to the server, enter your room's `<address>:<port>` into the top text field of the client and click `Connect`.